rahulunair/tiny_llm_finetuner/Readme.md

 conda activate pyt_llm_xpu
 ```

-**Warning**: If you PyTorch and intel extension for PyTorch already setup, then install peft without dependencies as peft requires PyTorch 2.0(not supported yet on Intel XPU devices.)
+**Warning**: OncePyTorch and intel extension for PyTorch is already setup, then install peft without dependencies as peft requires PyTorch 2.0(not supported yet on Intel XPU devices.)

 #### Generate data